App version: 0.1.0

 • Traditional banks: Traditional banks typically offer favorable interest rates and business loan terms, but they often prefer a long business history and significant revenue.

 • Credit unions: Credit unions may offer lower rates due to their business structure, which their members support.
 They are also tax-exempt and are required to reinvest profits back into their programs.
+Like traditional banks, requirements may be more stringent.

 4. Gather the Necessary Documentation

-Once you have narrowed down your list of lenders, collect all documents you need to apply for their business lines of credit.
-This information should be clearly outlined on their websites.
 To ensure you meet the application requirements for a business line of credit, you typically need to provide the following documents:

 • Business plan: While business plans are typically associated with grants, some line of credit lenders may want to see them, too.